Remixd1/Ummahwell/README.md

 ## Features

 - Haram ingredient detection — automatically flags non-halal ingredients in food items
-- Food search powered by the Nutritionix API with calorie and macro details
+- Food search powered by the Open Food Facts API with calorie and macro details
 - Barcode scanner using ZXing camera library to look up packaged foods instantly
 - Daily food diary with calorie tracking bar and goal setting
 - Macro breakdown popup for each food item